My dear sons, Caslon and Logan–

 Outdated implicit advice from my parents: keep your head down.
 They lived this advice based on their growing up in the McCarthy era United States when trying new things could get you blacklisted, and did tank many people’s possible careers.
 But I found being bold to have worked well in my era, more ‘open’ the better, more giving, more straightforward the better.
 People then understood what I wanted to do, and then could more easily help.
 (This approach reached a logical conclusion, but tragically, with Aaron Swartz, someone who lived a completely open-source life, and worked for the public good, but in his case, he was crushed by institutions around him and was driven to suicide.)

 Why do I get a beautiful view overlooking the San Francisco Bay this February morning?
-Why do I get to go sailing with a beautiful wife most weekends?
+Why do I get to go sailing with my beautiful wife most weekends?
 Thank you.

 So what is the point?
 I have been invested in, I have been made by my communities.
 At most we can be worth investing in, and appreciative of the support we receive at the same time as we invest in and help others along their paths.
 Few will win the lottery, but we can take satisfaction, and happiness, in the successes around us.